 - IAP Items in JSON File: View the data that you added to the App Tester from your JSON file in an easily human-readable format.

-To access the user management screen, select your API from the App Tester landing page, then tap User Account Settings.
+To access the user management screen, select the IAP API from the App Tester landing page, then tap User Account Settings.

 To toggle the current user between being logged in and logged out, under Status tap the Logged in or Logged Out option.

-App Tester provides three different test user accounts that you can work with when testing your app.
+App Tester provides three different test user accounts.
 Test users are named Amazon User 1, Amazon User 2, and Amazon User 3.

 To change users, look under Amazon User Id, and select the user Id that you want to use for testing.